 Our three music ensembles

-At the present time the ministry of the Chancel Choir has been temporarily suspended until it is safe to return to in-person worship.
-When that happens, the Chancel will resumes it regular ministry of singing regularly at the 11:00 a.m. services and rehearsing on Thursday evenings.
+The Chancel Choir regularly sings at the 11:00 a.m. services and occasionally sings at the 8:30 service.
 The type of music sung by the choir is from the rich traditional choral literature of the church with a sprinkling of contemporary gospel and contemplative styles intermixed.
 Previous choir experience is not necessary but being able to read music is helpful!
 All are welcome!

-Similar to the Chancel Choir, the ministry of The Praise Team has been temporarily suspended during the COVID epidemic.
-Normally the Praise Team sings regularly at the 855 ALIVE! services with practices on Thursday evenings.
-The type of music is varied with selections from some of contemporary praise music, traditional hymns and folk music.
+The Praise Team sings regularly at the 8:30 a.m. services.
+The type of music is varied with selections from some of contemporary praise music, traditional hymns, and folk music.
 Previous choir experience is not necessary but being able to read music and having a willing heart is helpful!
 All are welcome.

-Our Bell Choir is a group of people who love to share the beauty of bell music with the congregation.
-Fortunately our Bell Choir continues to rehearse weekly during COVID observing strict social-distancing and wearing masks to make rehearsals safe.
-However, this means that our bell ringers play virtually for our online services.
+Our Bell Choir is a group of people who love to share the beauty of handbell music with the congregation.
+The Bell Choir plays once a month at our 11 a.m. service and occasionally at the 8:30 a.m. service.
+The type of music used by the Reconciliation Ringers consists of hymns and sacred music written especially for handbells.
 Please click on the link below to experience the beautiful music our Reconciliation Ringers provided on Christmas Eve.